 In this regard, I have also taken into account the nature of disclosure under the FOI Act provides for unrestricted and unconditional access to information.
-13 As such, once a document is disclosed under the FOI Act, an applicant is free to use or further disclose a document or information in a document as they choose to do so.
-14 This is in contrast to documents to which a party to a court or tribunal proceeding is granted access by the court or tribunal, which will have the power to place restrictions as to what and how sensitive information may be disclosed to non-parties to the proceeding.
+As such, once a document is disclosed under the FOI Act, an applicant is free to use or further disclose a document or information in a document as they choose to do so.
+This is in contrast to documents to which a party to a court or tribunal proceeding is granted access by the court or tribunal, which will have the power to place restrictions as to what and how sensitive information may be disclosed to non-parties to the proceeding.

-(c) The Applicant's interest in the information and whether their purpose for seeking the information is likely to achieved
+(c) The Applicant's interest in the information

 The FOI Act provides a general right of access that can be exercised by any person, regardless of their motive or purpose for seeking access to a document.
-However, the reasons why an applicant seeks access to a document is a relevant consideration in determining whether disclosure would be unreasonable.15
+However, the reasons why an applicant seeks access to a document is a relevant consideration in determining whether disclosure would be unreasonable.